jgneff/openjfx/README.md

 ## Schedule

 The following table maps the JavaFX 17 release schedule to the channels of the OpenJFX Snap package.
-The channel columns show the OpenJFX release found on the channel during each phase of the release.
+The channel columns show the JavaFX release found on the channel during each phase of the schedule.

 | Date       | Phase                     | Stable | Candidate | Beta | Edge |
 | ---------- | ------------------------- |:------:|:---------:|:----:|:----:|